sequenceiq/slider/src/site/markdown/rolehistory.md

 * It must also remember when nodes were released -these are re-requested when returning the cluster size to a previous size during flex operations.

-* It has to track nodes for which Hoya has an outstanding container request with YARN.
+* It has to track nodes for which Slider has an outstanding container request with YARN.
 This ensures that the same node is not requested more than once due to outstanding requests.